Install DockerEstimated reading time: 6 minutes

 For more information about Docker CE, see Docker Community Edition.

-Docker CE and Docker EE run on Linux, Cloud, Windows, and macOS platforms.
+Docker CE and EE are available on multiple platforms, on cloud and on-premises.
 Use the following matrix to choose the best installation path for you.
-The links under Platform take you straight to the installation instructions for that platform.

 |Red Hat Enterprise Linux|